pratikwayal01/ParkCircle/README.md

 Park Sync represents a significant step towards creating safer and more sustainable urban environments.
 By leveraging advanced technologies, the project aims to streamline parking management and enhance overall urban mobility. 🏙️🔗

-For any inquiries or contributions, please contact [project maintainer email/website].
+For any inquiries or contributions, please contact [pratikswayal123@gmail.com ].

-Thank you for your interest in Park Sync!
+Thank you for your interest in Park Circle!
 Together, let's build smarter cities for a brighter future. 🌟🏙️